clemsos/writings/_quora/2018-11-08-A-European-Union-plan-to-tax-Google-Facebook-and-other-internet-firms-risks-failure-because-a-handful-of-member-states-announced-their-opposition-Which-states-and-why.md

 title: |
     A European Union plan to tax Google,
     Facebook and other internet firms, risks failure because a handful of member states announced their opposition.
-Which states and why? - Quora
+Which states and why?
 ---

 It could be any nations that was promised jobs from Google.